 Also as part of the Scholarship, Stuart Andrews visited Lorraine the day after the course to discuss and advise on how to further restore degraded areas and creek flats, and improve soil health, water cycles and plant communities using natural sequence farming techniques.

 Stuart Andrews is the son of the visionary Peter Andrews, the leading authority on and creator of Natural Sequence Farming.

 - The Foundation would like to thank AgriWebb for generously donating Jack a 12-month subscription and technical support for their Farm Management software program.
 This program has the added advantage of allowing Jack to have a platform to run the satellite pasture monitoring program designed by Phil Tickle of Cibolabs.

 - Col Paton, EcoRich Grazing and Rhonda Toms-Morgan, ConnectAg have also visited Jack and Emma to assist them with pasture budgeting and the use of the satellite monitoring to measure kilograms of dry matter per hectare and ground truthing for pasture palatability.

-Stuart imparting advice on Jack’s leaky weirs.
-Smiling faces after a successful day.
+Stuart imparting advice to Jack.
+Smiling faces after a successful day